compbio-mallory/sc_longitudinal_infer/README.md

 Please replace it with corresponding path, file names and parameters.

-UPDATE: The folders LACE_DATA_EXP* has the correct and updated equation2Value.py.
+UPDATE: The folders LACE_SIM_DATA* has the correct and updated equation2Value.py.

 ---------------------------------------------------------------------------------